They’re damn good songs, they’ve never gotten tiresome and they sound as great today as they did the day they were released.

 A lot of their best material has been obscured by the very same reputation that they fought for and won.

-The Z Review caught up with him to subject him to the “Five Questions” treatment, of which he acquitted himself admirably.
+The Z Review caught up with him and subjected him to the probing journalistic exercise we like to call “Five Questions.”